MolotovCherry/ecchan/README.md

 This currently requires the Linux `ec_sys` driver is loaded with `write_support` enabled, however compatibility with [msi-ec](https://github.com/BeardOverflow/msi-ec) driver is planned, and using the driver will be preferred over direct ecram editing.
 Please note that msi-ec does not support editing of fan curves or model specific functions.

+# Building

+- Install rust
+- `cargo build -p <crate_name>`

+Server is required for all clients.
+Client and servers are split because server must be run as root, but it's usually not feasible or possible to run clients as root.

+ecchan-dbus: This is currently unfinished because I don't have a need for it.
+ecchan-qml: This is required for any qml-based ui.
+This requires a c++ compiler as well as qt6 and all associated dev packages.

+# Making your own client

+Use ecchan-ipc crate and make a client which reads/writes to the socket

 # Adding support for your model

 1. Check if your ec version is supported under the `fw` folder.